I have a real allergy to melted or cooked cheese and have been writing to help others find answers. Here's my story.

 First of all, let’s take a look at exactly what my problem is.

-My History with Melted Cheese
+My History With Melted Cheese

 I first became aware I had an issue with cooked cheese when I was around the age of five.
-I had attended a friend's party, and we all ate pizza.
-This was my first experience of pizza, and I do recall enjoying it.
+I attended a friend's party, and we all ate pizza.
+This was my first experience with pizza, and I do recall enjoying it.
 However, an hour later, it had all come back up.
 At the time, we were unsure what had caused me to be sick, but as time passed, it became clear that I was allergic to melted cheese.
 My father had the same problem—he would feel sick if he ate any cheese that had been cooked.

 So let me make it clear exactly what I mean by cooked cheese.
 I am fine with all other dairy products.
 I can eat yogurt, drink milk, and eat normal cheese to my heart's content.
 But soon as it melts, something happens to the cheese, and it makes me vomit.
 A big chunk of cheddar will be fine, but slice it up and pop it under the grill until it melts, and you can guarantee my stomach won’t be able to deal with it.

 A few years ago, some of my friends put this theory to the test.
 I visited their house for a meal and for starters we had stuffed peppers.
 The peppers had several tasty ingredients, one of which was cooked cheese.
 As there was only a small amount, and it was hidden away in the peppers, my friends assumed I would have no reaction, thus proving them right.
-I ate the peppers and commented how tasty they were.
+I ate the peppers and commented on how tasty they were.
 An hour later, I was hanging over the toilet, and my friends were apologising.
 This proved that the cheese allergy isn't psychosomatic.

 Searching for Answers

 In my past, this issue has come up time and time again.
-When I go out for a meal or visit a friend's for dinner, the issue of cooked cheese will inevitably arise.
+When I go out for a meal or visit a friend for dinner, the issue of cooked cheese will inevitably arise.
 The fact is there are so many meals that contained cooked cheese that sooner or later someone is going to offer it to you.
 So I am often asked, "How can you be allergic to melted cheese and not normal cheese?"
 I hate being asked that question as I really don’t have an answer.
 I have spent hours searching online for answers, and I have found other people that suffer from the same problem, but as of yet, I have had no conclusive answers as to what the problem may be.

 Usually, when it comes to medical problems, the Internet is a wealth of knowledge.
 But for some reason, there are very few answers to this particular question.
 One thing I have noticed is that there are plenty of theories out there.
 I have also had quite a few people offer their own theories as to why I have a melted cheese allergy.
 So now I want to tell you a few of the theories that people have come up with over the years.